 Shortcomings of Search Query Performance Report

 To fully appreciate the limitations of the Search Query Performance Report, you’ll have to actually run it.
 It clearly lists the “Exact” search phrases which matched our keywords, but such information could also have been derived more or less from running a keyword report.
 The Search Query Performance Report also displays some other queries which caused our ads to display, but for most other queries, which were not exact match, Google provides information like: “15 other unique queries” instead of disclosing the precise queries which triggered our ads.
-This is not trivial: out of 150 unique search queries which are not exact matches to those in our keyword lists, Google is unlikely to disclose more than 25, or about 1 out of 6 unique queries which triggered our ads.
-And that’s really our beef with Broad Match in general, and the Seach Query Performance Report specifically.
+This is not trivial.
+Out of 150 unique search queries, Google is unlikely to disclose more than 25 which triggered our ads.
+And that’s really our beef with Broad Match in general, and the Search Query Performance Report specifically.

 Search Query Performance Report is Mandatory